Juansero29/SFDScripts/CONTRIBUTING.md

 # Thanks!

 At last but not least, thank you for wanting to contribute to this project and reading this long file.
-All my best wished and have fun coding! :)
+All my best wishes and have fun coding! :)